zachjrt/BallBounce/README.md

 The software was written to explore the capabilities of Unity.

 Important note.
 The full project was too large to upload to github.
-The asset folder containing my code in the script subfolder was added
+The asset folder containing my code was added.
+I also added those scripts to the top level for easy access.

 [Software Demo Video](https://youtu.be/_nqZzukSutM)